debium/www/_posts/2016-2-18-Auto-Success.md

 <iframe src="{% post_url 2016-1-1-Autogenerator-Test %}" width="100%" height="1000"></iframe>

 Cool, right?
 This blog is going to be awesome now that automation provides it the room to be!
-Can't wait for the Easter update!
+Can't wait for the Easter update! :rabbit2: :egg: :rainbow: